zephyrproject-rtos/zephyr/boards/pjrc/teensy4/doc/index.rst

 +-----------+------------+-------------------------------------+

-The default configuration can be found in the defconfig file:
+The default configuration can be found in :zephyr_file:`boards/pjrc/teensy4/teensy41_defconfig`
-``boards/arm/teensy4/teensy41_defconfig``

 Other hardware features are not currently supported by the port.